-Recent studies have compared expensive hearing aids to affordable hearing aids, and their conclusions appear to be quite interesting.
-According to the results from a study that compared the ability of people with age-related hearing problems to hear from both affordable and expensive devices, the very expensive devices had only slightly better hearing results.
+Recent studies have done on hearing aids comparisons between expensive and affordable hearing aids, and their conclusions appear to be quite interesting.
+According to the results from a study that compared the ability of people with age-related hearing problems to hear from both affordable and expensive devices, the costly devices had only slightly better hearing results.

 In the study conducted in 2017, the 42 adults were first tested to ensure that they did have hearing loss.
 They were then offered an expensive device, normally sold by audiologists.
 The next phase included five affordable hearing aids available online and in stores and costing on average $350 each.

 Since only one-fourth of Americans with hearing loss use hearing aids, these affordable digital hearing aids will allow far more people access to a better quality of life in their old age.
 An increased hearing has also been proven to reduce the risk of age-related depression and degenerative neural diseases